bjlkeng/bjlkeng.github.io/source/posts/probability-the-logic-of-science.rst

 the traditional treatment of the subject.
 I've tried to shed some light on this view of probability and hopefully have provided some intuition on how it all works.
-For me, probability as an extension of logic is much more natural while also very philosophically satisfying.
-It also directly leads to a Bayesian interpretation of data (because you're just updating our robot's knowledge), which also makes a lot of sense to me.
-It's a shame that probability isn't taught (or even mentioned) in the context of extended logic because I think it would help people internalize the concepts and, dare I say, even start to like the subject!
+For me, probability as an extension of logic is much more natural way of looking at the subject while also much more philosophically satisfying.
+It also directly leads to a Bayesian interpretation of data (because you're just updating our robot's prior knowledge), which also makes a lot of sense to me.
+It's a shame that probability isn't taught (or even mentioned) in the context of extended logic because I think it would help people internalize the concepts a lot better and, dare I say, even start to like the subject!

 |h2| Further Reading |h2e|

-* `Probability Theory: The Logic of Science <http://bayes.wustl.edu/etj/prob/book.pdf>`_ (first three chapters) by E. T. Jayne.
+* `Probability Theory: The Logic of Science (Chapters 1-3) <http://bayes.wustl.edu/etj/prob/book.pdf>`_ by E. T. Jayne.
 * `Probability Theory As Extended Logic <http://bayes.wustl.edu/>`_ at Washington University In St Louis.
 * `Probability, Paradox, and the Reasonable Person Principle <http://nbviewer.ipython.org/url/norvig.com/ipython/Probability.ipynb>`_ by Peter Norvig